nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

               values_from = "number")
 ```

-This seems like a very tideous example in comparison, but also bears it's advantages as we will see later.
+This seems like a very tedious example in comparison, but also bears it's advantages as we will see later.

 Btw, this is how I would've done the above in a code-condensed form.